JCPistell/dplyr_deck/index.md

 - You typically use ggplot in 2 steps:
 - First, you use ggplot(data, aesthetics) to define the broad strokes of the plot
 - Then you add geoms() to create the visuals.
+- [This](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf) is everything you need to know in one cheat sheet.

 ---.paper